mjgaughan/flask-label-ui/README.md

     3. Create any fields you might want on ``Example`` -- by default they're all shoved into ``features``.
 2. Change ``templates/example.j2`` to render your particular data in a user-friendly way.
 Each row is currently formatted as JSON.
     - You can read more about [Jinja2 templates at their documentation site](https://jinja.palletsprojects.com/en/2.11.x/).

+## Running it publicly (to share with a partner)

+TODO: heroku instructions